dariustehrani/advanced-analytics-apps-on-azure-appservice/README.md

 We will use Azure DevOps to host the source-code and secondly utilize Azure Pipelines to automate build and deployment tasks.

 * login at https://dev.azure.com using your corporate credentials.
-* Pleasse refere to https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops for further guidance.
+* Please refer to https://docs.microsoft.com/en-us/azure/devops/organizations/projects/create-project?view=azure-devops for further guidance.

 # Clone the repository
 In your DevOps project please proceed to "Repos".